javascript-tutorial/tr.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 ---

-# DOM tree
+# DOM Yapısı

-The backbone of an HTML document are tags.
+Bir HTML belgesinin omurgası etiketlerdir.

-According to Document Object Model (DOM), every HTML-tag is an object.
+Document Object Model (DOM)' a göre, her HTML etiketi bir nesnedir.
 Nested tags are called "children" of the enclosing one.

 The text inside a tag it is an object as well.